Lactose intolerance

 Treatment

 Cutting down your intake of milk products that contain lactose from your diet most often eases symptoms.
-Also look at food labels for hidden sources of lactose in nonmilk products (including some beers) and avoid these.
+Also look at food labels for hidden sources of lactose in non-milk products (including some beers) and avoid these.

-Most people with low lactase level can drink up to one half cup of milk at one time (2 to 4 ounces or 60 to 120 milliliters) without having symptoms.
+Most people with a low lactase level can drink up to one half cup of milk at one time (2 to 4 ounces or 60 to 120 milliliters) without having symptoms.
 Larger servings (more than 8 ounces or 240 mL) may cause problems for people with lactase deficiency.

 Milk products that may be easier to digest include: